 All conversations, calls, and reports made under this policy in good faith will be taken seriously.
 However, employees who file reports or provide evidence that they know to be false or without a reasonable belief in the truth and accuracy of such information will not be protected by this policy and may be subject to corrective action up to and including immediate termination.

 * * *

-This document is not an employment contract between Syneron and its employees, nor does it modify their employment relationship with the Company.
+This document is not an employment contract between the Company and its employees, nor does it modify their employment relationship with the Company.

 This Code is intended to clarify directors’ and employees’ existing obligation for proper conduct.
 The standards and the supporting policies and procedures may change from time to time in the Company’s discretion.
 Employees’ continued employment will be considered as confirming their acceptance of any such changes and their agreement to comply therewith.
 All directors and employees are responsible for knowing and complying with the current laws, regulations, standards, policies and procedures that apply to the Company’s business.
-The most current version of this document can be found at www.syneron-candela.com.
+Download the most current .pdf version of this document here.